mehdihadeli/food-delivery-microservices/readme.md

 # 🛍️ ECommerece Microservices Sample

-> `ECommerece Microservices` is a fictional online ecommerce sample, based on different software architecture and technologies like Microservices Architecture, Vertical Slice Architecture, CQRS pattern, Domain Driven Design, Event Driven Architecture and using Postgres for write side and MongoDb for read side.
+> `ECommerece Microservices` is a fictional ecommerce sample, built with different software architecture and technologies like **Microservices Architecture**, **Vertical Slice Architecture** , **CQRS Pattern**, **Domain Driven Design (DDD)**, **Event Driven Architecture**.
+For communication between independent services, we use asynchronous messaging with uisng rabbitmq on top of [MassTransit](https://github.com/MassTransit/MassTransit) library, and sometimes we use synchronous communication for real-time communications with using REST and gRPC calls.

 This Application will port to `modular monolith` approcuh also, in [ecommerce-modular-monolith-sample](https://github.com/mehdihadeli/ecommerce-modular-monolith-sample) repository for comparing their differences.